-Upon reading the text assignments, completion of the class and study questions, reviewing the SOPs, and working with their small group, each participant will independently do the following with a degree of accuracy that meets or exceeds the standards established for their scope of practice:
+Upon completion of the reading assignments, class, and homework questions, reviewing the SOPs, and working with their small group, each participant will independently do the following with at least an 80% degree of accuracy and no critical error:

 - 1. Identify on a 6-second strip the following rhythms:

 - a) First degree AV block

 - b) Second degree AV block Mobitz I

 - c) Second degree AV block Mobitz II

 - d) Third degree AV block with a junctional and ventricular escape rhythm

 - 2. Systematically evaluate each rhythm using the following discriminators:

 - a) Rate: atria and ventricles,

 - b) Rhythm: Regular/irregular,

 - c) Presence/absence/morphology of P waves,

 - d) R-R interval, P-P Interval,

 - e) P-QRS relationship, and

 - f) QRS duration.

-- 3. Correlate the cardiac rhythm with patient assessment findings to determine the emergency treatment for each rhythm according to NWC EMSS SOPs.
+- Correlate the cardiac rhythm with patient assessment findings to determine the emergency treatment for each rhythm according to NWC EMSS SOPs.

 - 4. Review the actions, prehospital indications, side effects, doses and contraindications of the following:

 - a) Atropine

-- b) Dopamine
+- b) Norepinephrine (Dopamine backup)

-- c) Glucagon
+- c) Transcutaneous pacing

-- d) Transcutaneous pacing
+- d) Glucagon